 Pacifica's internationally recognized and accredited graduate programs attract students from around the world.

 A core Pacifica belief is that human experience is diverse and multi-faceted.
 Consequently, the Institute's degree programs are interdisciplinary in orientation and in practice.
 At Pacifica, the study of literature, religion, art, and mythology enhance the study of the science of psychology.
 In the same way, scholarship in mythological studies and the humanities is enlivened by the development of an understanding and appreciation of the tradition of depth psychology and the recurring archetypal motifs that move through the human heart and soul.

 Pacifica is now accepting applications for spring 2014 in its hybrid/online programs.
-Pacifica is also enrolling in select programs for a Winter 2014 start.
-Call 805.969.3626 ext.
-305 to learn more.
+Pacifica is also enrolling for fall 2014 in all programs.

 Time to Complete a Degree